Mary Ann Tighe: Early life and education

 Tighe grew up in the South Bronx, one of three children born to Italian-Americans Edith and Frank P. Scarangello.
 Tighe says "My mom was the secretary at the church rectory.
 My father managed a warehouse for Timken Roller Bearing Company."

-She attended Cardinal Spellman High School, then went to Catholic University of America in Washington, D.C. as a Timken Scholar, taking a B.A. in English and graduating Phi Beta Kappa, magna cum laude, and then received her Master's in Art History from the University of Maryland.
+She attended Cardinal Spellman High School, then went to Catholic University of America in Washington, D.C. as a Timken Scholar, receiving a B.A. in English and graduating Phi Beta Kappa, magna cum laude, and then received her master's in art history from the University of Maryland.